isomerpages/mpa-seathedifference/index.md

       button: More Here
       alt: Image alt text
       subtitle: explore jobs in maritime
-      description: "Dive in and 'Make a Splash': with Joakim Gomez!
-Explore modern maritime careers, ranging from self-steering vessels to electronic delivery notes."
+      description: Dive in and 'Make a Splash' with Joakim Gomez!
+Explore new, futuristic maritime careers, ranging from operating self-steering vessels to e-delivery notes.
       url: /make-a-splash/a-day-in-life-of/
       image: /images/mpa_shore or not_kv_1200x630_3oct23-2 (1).jpg
   - infopic: